Dehing Patkai Wildlife Sanctuary is not safe and one should not get carried away by the claim made by Nature's Beckon.

 "It is our responsibility to stop this violence against nature and save our forest," she added.

 The Dehing Patkai Wildlife Sanctuary is a home to different species of lives and deforestation will lead to loss of biodiversity and endanger the lives of the species.
 It is our responsibility to stop this violence against nature and save our forest. #savedehingpatkai pic.twitter.com/nZyWhBeFHI

 Another user, Bedabrat Deka, wrote, "I have spent most of my childhood days with Dehing Patkai Wildlife Sanctuary."

 "And seeing all these destructions makes me worried every time," he further said.

-Nature’s Beckon Soumyadeep Datta, however, has remained unfazed by these social media outrage and he has stood by his claim that he made on the video.
+Nature's Beckon Soumyadeep Datta, however, has remained unfazed by this social media outrage and he has stood by his claim that he made on the video.

 Speaking to The Story Mug, Datta said, "If coal mining takes place inside the sanctuary premises, then I will fight till my last breath."

 "As per my knowledge the government has not decided to carry out mining anywhere inside the sanctuary," he further said.